OpenMDAO/mphys/README.md

 The documentation includes N2 diagrams from the unit tests.
 Before building the docs, go into `tests/unit_tests` and run `python -m unittest`.
 Then go into the `docs` directory and run `make html`.

+# Citing MPhys
+If you use MPhys in your research, please cite the [MPhys journal paper](https://link.springer.com/article/10.1007/s00158-024-03900-0).
+A bibtex entry is provide [here](https://openmdao.github.io/mphys/references/citing_mphys.html).

 # Solvers compatible with MPhys
 Open-source codes with builders and components compatible with mphys: